NDIS Participant Money and Property

 (National Consumer Voice for Quality Long-Term Care 2018; RACGP 2014; Seniors Rights Victoria 2012)

 (Nursing Home Abuse Center 2019)

-Providers should be particularly careful about gifts from clients, as this may blur the lines of their professional relationship and create ethical implications.
-For example, staff may be accused of exploitation, or clients (or their loved ones) may use gifts as an attempt to ‘buy’ a higher quality level of care from their provider (Hall & Willcox 2016).
+Providers should be particularly careful about gifts from participants, as this may blur the lines of the professional relationship between the participant and worker, with ethical implications.
+For example, staff may be accused of exploitation, or participants (or their loved ones) may use gifts as leverage to ‘buy’ a higher quality level of care from their provider (Hall & Willcox 2016).